 - Finalize and publicly launch a user interface of the initial tool components including dynamic land use, habitat connectivity, and projected biome range shifts.

 - Identify geographic priority areas for the components above to inform management and conservation.

 - Complete incorporation of a wolverine habitat and connectivity module, informing the tools ability to address future priority species modules.

 - Integrate the tool with priority issues as identified in the Cascadia Climate Adaptation Strategy to support resilience planning.

 - Work with several end-users to test the usability and function of the tool

 The team behind the tool

-The Partner Forum continues to seek funding to build out this tool, but with the generous in-kind and financial support of the following work is underway: Charlotte Martin Foundation, Conservation Northwest, Google, Leonardo DiCaprio Foundation (via Sustainable Markets Foundation), North Pacific Landscape Conservation Cooperative, Seattle City Light, and Wilburforce Foundation.
+The Partner Forum continues to seek funding to build out this tool, but work is underway due to the generous in-kind and financial support of the following: Charlotte Martin Foundation, Conservation Northwest, Google, Leonardo DiCaprio Foundation (via Sustainable Markets Foundation), North Pacific Landscape Conservation Cooperative, NW Climate Adaptation Science Center, One Earth, Seattle City Light, and Wilburforce Foundation.